AUDIO VERSION: YouTube Podbean

 Now today we like to paint Jesus out to be all sweetness and light, which is why we love to tell the story of the woman at the well.
 “Look how Jesus was so sweet to ignore social stereotypes and reach out to a foreign woman,” we say.
 This is how we like to view the story today, but it’s not at all how Jesus’ disciples viewed it at the time.
 When you are taught from the cradle that certain people are icky and then you find your Mentor hanging out with one of those people, your first thought is not, “What a sweetheart.”
 Instead, it’s “What the heck is He doing?”
 And when it comes to Jesus, simple questions rarely get a clear answer.

 While we’re on the subject of foreigners, it’s useful to note that Samaritans weren’t the only people that the Jews looked down on.
 Back in Period 2, Yahweh emphasized that foreigners who sincerely seek Him are equal to the Jews in His sight and that they are not to be treated as inferior in any way by the Israelites.
 But by the time we get to Period 7, this command is being completely ignored.
 Instead of considering themselves to be brothers with all those who sincerely cared about pleasing Yahweh, devout Jews felt quite justified in snubbing everyone who had non-Jewish blood.
-Oh, but not our sweet Jesus, right?
-He’d never snub someone just because they weren’t Jewish.
-Yes, He would.
-Remember the story of the Canaanite woman who tries to ask Jesus to drive the demon out of her daughter?
-All she gets are ice and insults.

 HEZEKIAH, King of Judah

-By the time Assyria is done thrashing Israel, there’s only one very small kingdom left in the south: Judah.
+Now by the time Assyria is done thrashing Israel, there’s only one very small kingdom left in the south: Judah.
 It’s rather disturbing to be king at a time when some massive empire comes and devours all of your brothers in the north.
 And when you know that Yahweh is really the One who has sacked Israel and scattered her people to distant lands, you’d be pretty stupid not to revere Him.
 Our last king of Judah (Ahaz) was a real numskull.
 But his son Hezekiah turns out to be shockingly different.
 Hezekiah sincerely cares about pleasing Yahweh.
 During his reign he aggressively stomps out idolatry in the land: trashing public shrines, taking down those blasted Asherah poles and even destroying one troublesome trinket that the people have been hanging onto ever since the days of Moses (see The Fate of the Bronze Snake).

 Hezekiah trusted in Yahweh, the God of Israel.
 There was no one like him among all the kings of Judah, either before or after his time.
 He remained faithful to Yahweh in everything, and he carefully obeyed all the commands Yahweh had given Moses.
 So Yahweh was with him, and Hezekiah was successful in everything he did.
 (2 Ki.
 18:5-7)